 As with most sonography programs, admission to the program at Washburn is competitive.
 Applicants must complete an associate degree in an allied health career with a clinical rotation component as well as expensive prerequisite coursework.
 Other required application documents include two letters of recommendation, official transcripts, cover letter, resume, answers to the narrative questions, and an observation evaluation of a four-hour sonography shadowing.

-Students can complete a hybrid bachelor’s of science (BS) in diagnostic medical sonography at Misericordia University in four years.
-Advanced coursework can be completed to be eligible for certification in cardiac sonography.
+Students can complete a hybrid bachelor of science (BS) in diagnostic medical sonography at Misericordia University in four years.
+They must also complete advanced coursework to be eligible for certification in cardiac sonography.

 The core curriculum is taught online, while sonography courses are taught primarily on select on-campus weekends.
 In the past three years, 100 percent of students who took the ARDMS sonography physics and instrumentation exam passed.

 The first two years of this program consist of core coursework and prerequisite classes in math, physics, anatomy, and medical terminology.
-The third and fourth years of this program are the professional courses in sonography and clinical rotations.
+This program’s third and fourth years are the professional courses in sonography and clinical rotations.
 Aspiring cardiac sonographers can choose cardiac-based courses for their electives.
 A certificate program can be completed in 18 months for students who already hold a bachelor’s, associate’s, or prerequisite coursework.

 How Long Does it Take to Become a Cardiac Sonographer?

-Depending on which education path a cardiac sonographer chooses to complete, it can take between two to four years or more of education post-high school in order to enter this career.
+Depending on which education path a cardiac sonographer chooses to take, entering this career can take two to four years or more of education post-high school.

 How To Become a Cardiac Sonographer- Step-by-Step Guide